 Nominations will be presented at the Annual meeting of the Memberships for vote and the new Board members will immediately begin their term.

-Section 10: Board Committees.

 The Board may appoint standing and special committees with such duties and powers as it may determine.
 Any committee shall keep written minutes of its proceedings, and shall report the same to the next meeting of the Board of Directors